Important photometric quantities and units

 Short wavelengths are termed ultraviolet and longer waves are termed infrared.

 Different lamps, however, produce different amounts of light and therefore cannot be compared by wattage.
-To compare the brightness of different lamps, luminous flux must be used.
+To compare the high intensity of different lamps, luminous flux must be used.

 The value Lumen does not take the brightness sensation into account.
 The perception of brightness is additionally influenced by the beam angle and the design of a luminaire.
 Also, the color temperature of the illuminant and the condition of the environment play a role in the perception of brightness.